tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/configure-dns-vnc.rst

 Defining Multiple Virtual Domain Name Servers
 =============================================

-Contrail provides the flexibility to define multiple virtual domain name servers under each domain in the system.
+Tungsten Fabric provides the flexibility to define multiple virtual domain name servers under each domain in the system.
 Each virtual domain name server is an authoritative server for the DNS domain configured. `Figure 42`_ shows examples of virtual DNS servers defined in **default-domain** , providing the name service for the DNS domains indicated.

 .. _Figure 42: